VA Home Loan Guide

 Types of VA Loans

-• Purchase Loan: The standard VA loan for buying a primary residence.
+- Purchase Loan: The standard VA loan for buying a primary residence.
 No down payment, no PMI, competitive rates.
+Eligible property types include single-family homes, VA-approved condos, multi-unit properties (up to 4 units if you live in one), and manufactured homes on permanent foundations.

-• Cash-Out Refinance: Refinance an existing mortgage (VA or non-VA) and take cash out of your home's equity.
-Can also be used to refinance a non-VA loan into a VA loan.
+- Cash-Out Refinance: Refinance an existing mortgage (VA or non-VA) and take cash out of your home's equity.
+The only VA program that lets you convert a non-VA loan into a VA loan.
+Up to 100% loan-to-value.

 How to Apply — Step by Step

-1. Get your Certificate of Eligibility (COE): Apply online through eBenefits, have your lender pull it, or mail VA Form 26-1880.
+- Get your Certificate of Eligibility (COE): Apply online through VA.gov, have your lender pull it, or mail VA Form 26-1880.
 This confirms your eligibility.

 VA Appraisal & Minimum Property Requirements